Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 while [coroutineScope][_coroutineScope] just suspends, releasing the underlying thread for other usages.
 Because of that difference, [runBlocking] is a regular function and [coroutineScope][_coroutineScope] is a suspending function.

-We can use `coroutineScope` from any suspending function.
+You can use `coroutineScope` from any suspending function.
 For example, we can move our concurrent printing of `Hello` and `World` into a `suspend fun doWorld()` function:

 ```kotlin